erperejildo/flutter_demo/README.md

 Tested on Flutter 3.16.4 but it should work with newer versions as long you keep the same dependencies.
 Working on Android (emulator and real device).

-To compile run `flutter build apk --release`
+To compile locally run `flutter build apk --release`

+To test from Google Play got to https://play.google.com/store/apps/details?id=com.drodriguez.flutter_demo

 ## Examples: